mahaalghuraibi/portfolio2/README.md

 # Portfolio Website – Maha Alghuraibi  💕

-A simple and clean personal portfolio website showcasing my skills, projects, and certificates as a Full-Stack Developer.
+A simple and clean personal portfolio website showcasing my skills, projects, and certificates as a Full-Stack Developer

  # Features ⚡